SoftwareAG/c8y-docs/src/render/guides/reference/microservice-runtime/overview.html.md

 layout: redirect
 ---

 Microservices deployed on the platform have a specific runtime environment.
-The following document explains which environment variables are available for a microservice.
+This section explains which environment variables are available for a microservice.

-Moreover, the communication with the Cumulocity platform and other microservices is described.
+It is also described the communication with the Cumulocity platform and other microservices.